 - The roads in Western Australia are long and straight.
 I recommend using cruise control if you have it, to ensure you don’t speed as it’s easy to speed up on these roads without noticing.

-- There is a lot of wildlife in WA, and it often ventures onto the road.
+- There is a lot of wildlife in Western Australia, and it often ventures onto the road.
 Stay alert for Kangaroos, emus, cattle and more, particularly around dawn and dusk – as this is when Kangaroos are most active.

 - Take regular breaks and never drive tired.
 I recommend planning your trip so you don’t have to drive after sundown.

-- Bring lots of water in the car and snacks – there aren’t that many places to stop along many of the roads on this Western Australia road trip.
+- Bring lots of water in the car and snacks – there aren’t that many places to stop along many of the roads on this road trip.

 - Fill up your petrol when leaving each destination and avoid letting it go below half a tank – sometimes it can be a few hours before you see another petrol station.